secureCodeBox/secureCodeBox/README.md

 ### Design Goal

 The most important goal of the architecture is to build the whole toolchain highly modularized, extensible, and scalable.
 Therefore, we decided to provision the various parts in a microservice architecture style combined with [Docker][docker] as infrastructure.
-This design gives us the possibility to add new components very easily by adding a new container as independent microservice and integrating it with the core engine via a well defined REST interface.
+This design enables the extension of new components by adding a new container as an independent microservice and integrating it with the core engine via a well defined REST interface.

 ### Components

 #### Process Engine – the Core

 The main component of the _secureCodeBox_ is the [Camunda][camunda] [BPMN][bpmn] engine, which allows the engineer to build the whole scan process as a [BPMN][bpmn] model.
 This component also provides the main web UI: The _secureCodeBox_ control center.
 In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them (Tasklist), and manually review the results.
-Furthermore, the core provides a possibility to listen on webhooks and integrate the exposed process API, allowing us to trigger the scan processes by a continuous integration component, such as [Jenkins][jenkins], in our example, or any other which can deal with webhooks.
+Furthermore, the core is able to listen on webhooks and integrate the exposed process API.
+This provides the capability to trigger the scan processes by a continuous integration component, such as [Jenkins][jenkins] in our example, or any other continuous integration component capable of dealing with webhooks.

 #### Scanners

-The scanners are individual tools such as [Nmap][nmap], [Nikto][nikto], [Arachni][arachni] and such.
+The scanners are individual tools like [Nmap][nmap], [Nikto][nikto], [Arachni][arachni] and such.
 Every scanner tool runs in its own [Docker][docker] container.
 This has two main reasons:

 1. You can easily add and integrate a new tool as a scanner, based on a language or technology of your choice, given that it can run inside [Docker][docker].
-1. You can scale up the numbers of running scanners for massive parallel scanning
+2. You can scale up the numbers of running scanners for massive parallel scanning

-Each scanner needs a small adapter, usually written in Java, Ruby, Python, or JavaScript.
-The goal of the adapter is twofold.
-Firstly it needs to translate the configuration data, defining what to do, from the engine format into a format usable by the particular scanning tool.
-Secondly, it will transform the results of the scan into a format usable by the data collection component.
+Each scanner requires a small adapter, usually written in Java, Ruby, Python, or JavaScript.
+The adapter fulfills two needs.
+Firstly it translates the configuration data, defining what to do, from the engine format into a usable format for the particular scanning tool.
+Secondly, it transforms the results of the scan into a usable format by the data collection component.

-Also the scanners are responsible for polling the engine to check wether something needs to be done by using the [external service task pattern][exteralServiceTask].
-The reason for polling instead of pushing the scan orders from the engine to the scanners is an easier and more fail tolerant implementation, otherwise the engine has to determine wether each scanner instance is still running.
-Also, it must recognize if a scanner dies.
-Thanks to the current polling implementation a scanner might die and just start polling for work after a restart.
+The scanners also have to check whether the engine has a job to fulfill using the  [external service task pattern][exteralServiceTask].
+Requests from scanners were chosen over pushes from the engine due to an easier and more fail tolerant implementation.
+Otherwise the engine had to monitor the current progress of each scanner instance and whether it is still alive.
+Thanks to the current implementation a scanner might die and just sends a request after a restart.

-Currently, we have severals scanners available out of the box:
+The following scanners are currently available out of the box:

 - [Nmap][nmap] for IP and port scans
 - [Nikto][nikto] for web server scans
 - [SSLyze][sslyze] for SSL/TLS scans
-- [SQLMap][sqlmap] for SQL injection scans
+- [SQLMap][sqlmap] for SQL Injection scans
 - [Arachni][arachni] web vulnerability scans
 - [WPScan][wpscan] black box [WordPress][wordpress] vulnerability scans

-But our architecture lets you also add your own non-free or commercial tools, like
+Enabled by the architecture you can also add your own non-free or commercial tools, like
 - [Burp Suite][burp] web vulnerability scanner.

 #### Data Collection

-The collection of the scanner results is done by an ELK stack ([Elasticsearch][elasticsearch], [Kibana][kibana], and [Logstash][logstash]).
+The scanner results are collected by an ELK stack ([Elasticsearch][elasticsearch], [Kibana][kibana], and [Logstash][logstash]).

 #### Example Targets